Harika-SVL/Docker/notes.md

-*  Now to create a image from a running container, lets login into linux vm, so let's use `docker container commit`
+*  Now to create a image from a running container, let's login into linux vm, so let's use `docker container commit`

-* remove all the containers and run the myspc image based container
+* Remove all the containers and run the `myspc` image based container
 ```
 docker container run -d -p 30001:8080 --name spc1 myspc:latest java -jar spring-petclinic-2.4.2.jar
 ```